rust-lang/rust-by-example/src/std_misc/file/read_lines.md

 ## A more efficient approach

-Here we use the `BufRead` class to read the file. `BufRead` uses an internal readahead buffer to performantly reduce the number of times the underlying file storage layer must be queried per line read.
-The intermediary buffer is much faster to access.
+Here we use the `BufRead` class to read the file. `BufRead` uses an internal buffer to reduce intermediate allocations.

 We also update `read_lines` to return an iterator instead of allocating new `String` objects in memory for each line.